-- The corporation's financial statements for the taxation year, completed in accordance with Generally Accepted Accounting Principles (Please note that General Index of Financial Information (GIFI) statements are not acceptable.); - The federal T2 Corporate Income Tax Return, including all schedules and any other information filed with the T2 return (T2 RSI is not acceptable);

-- Financial statements of all partnerships and/or joint ventures of the corporation; - Copy of federal T2 SCH 5 form showing allocation of gross revenues, salaries and wages, including the percentages applicable to other jurisdictions; and - Federal schedule T2 SCH 49 for associated corporations and federal schedules T2057, T2058 and T2059.
+- The corporation's financial statements for the taxation year, completed in accordance with Generally Accepted Accounting Principles (Refer to Inf.
+B. 2747 dated May 1994); - The federal T2 Corporate Income Tax Return, including all schedules and any other information filed with the T2 return (T2 RSI is not acceptable); - Financial statements of all partnerships and/or joint ventures of the corporation; - Copy of federal T2 SCH 5 form showing allocation of gross revenues, salaries and wages, including the percentages applicable to other jurisdictions; and - Federal schedule T2 SCH 49 for associated corporations and federal schedules T2057, T2058 and T2059.